-The Company expects to meet its obligations from operating cash flows, proceeds from maturing financial assets and sale of financial assets at FVTPL.
+The Company expects to meet its obligations from operating cash flows and proceeds from maturing financial asset and sales of financial assets at FVTPL.

-20. CAPITAL RISK MANAGEMENT
+22. CAPITAL RISK MANAGEMENT

 The Fund Manager manages the Company's capital to ensure that the Company will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of the mix of high quality financial instruments.